 By Christopher Leeson

 Chapter 7, Part 2

 Exiting the hotel by way of the stair, Jezebel filled Holly in.

 “If those two aren't for real” said the ex-waitress, “it means that the bad guys must have planted that Holiday Inn message inside the Bible.
 That's not possible.
-We ourselves didn't know where we'd end up that night.
-And look, they already had four guys in Alliance.
-Those tough guys didn't need any tricks; they just went in and grabbed me, and they almost got you, too.
-So why would their side have any reason to point us toward Omaha?
+We didn't even know ourselves where we'd end up that night.
+What was it for?
+Those tough guys who came for us were using muscle, not tricks.
+Why would their side want to point us toward Omaha?
 It doesn't add up.”